Flaxseed Pudding

 🥘 Ingredients

-My overnight flaxseed pudding is made with whole foods that come together to create a cozy, nourishing recipe:
+My overnight flaxseed pudding is made with five simple, wholesome ingredients that blend together into a cozy and nourishing treat.

 Combine Flax Seeds & Cinnamon: I start by combining the ground flaxseeds and cinnamon in a mixing bowl, whisking them together until well combined.